-The Rose of Jericho, also known as resurrection plant, is a plant that can appear dried when there is no water but will regain its vigor when conditions are conducive.
+The Rose of Jericho of the Brassicaceae family, also known as the resurrection plant, is a plant that can appear dried when there is no water but will regain its vigor when conditions are conducive.

 Do you want a plant that can inspire you through the ups and downs of life?
-There is no better plant that you can keep for this purpose other than the Rose of Jericho.
+There is no better plant from the Anastatica genus that you can keep for this purpose other than the Rose of Jericho.

 To help you enjoy the inspiration and uniqueness of this plant, this article will provide you with all that you should know to care for the Rose of Jericho in the best way.

 Rose of Jericho Care